-Procedure: The teacher will submit a report for every three (3) tardies that a student has in a class during the semester.
+Procedure for tardiness in secondary: The teacher will submit a report in FACTS and assign a detention for every three (3) tardies that a student has in a class during the semester.
 Individual secondary teachers may have additional guidelines to address tardies in accordance with the school's Fundamental Beliefs.